 It could mean we don’t have a silent command line.
 Vendors don’t always provide support for (and sometimes go out of their way to discourage) the silent installation of their applications.
 In such cases, the awareness that the update exists, the ability to easily obtain it, and how to detect when it is installed are still valuable, so we provide this information.
 However, it may be necessary to repackage such a product with AdminStudio in order to achieve a silent, customized deployment that is suitable for updating or patching it.

-Now that we’ve established what we have, let’s talk about ways one can count it.
+Now that we’ve established what we have, let’s talk about ways to count it.

 One title can have a lot of patches.
-For example, Firefox has dozens of languages and variants for which we offer patches, which essentially patches “Firefox”.
-Therefore, the number of patches apply to a much smaller number of products.
+For example, Firefox has dozens of languages and variants for which we offer patches, which essentially patches “Firefox.”
+Therefore, the number of patches applies to a much smaller number of products.

 Some vendors provide a different setup for 32- and 64-bit architectures.
 And some provide distinct setups both based on language and architecture.
 For example, Autodesk Inventor has over 50 different setups for this reason.

 We also have over 250 Mac patches (267 at this moment).
-For Mac, the value is all in the awareness of what has been released and the ability to easily obtain it as the challenge of determining silent command line parameters is not applicable to Mac systems.
+For Mac, the value is all in the awareness of what has been released and the ability to easily obtain it, as the challenge of determining silent command line parameters is not applicable to Mac systems.
 While SVM provides research and assessment for Mac patches, when it comes to patching, the patches are provided, but cannot be pushed the way they can for Windows systems.
-For these, you can download and distribute using whatever mechanism you have in place for manual Mac management.
+However, we have begun to introduce support for patching Mac systems (starting with Intune), so the value of these patches is increasing.
+Of course, you can always download these patches and distribute using whatever mechanism you have in place for manual Mac management.
 As a side note, it is possible to publish packages directly to Jamf Pro (formerly Casper) for deployment using AdminStudio.

 You must be a registered user to add a comment.
 If you've already registered, sign in.
 Otherwise, register and sign in.